simioni87/auth_analyzer/README.md

 * **JSON Parameter** (e.g. {"email":"hans.wurst[a]gmail.com"})

-Per default all the parameter value will be replaced at each location.
+Per default the parameter value will be replaced at each location.
 However, clicking on the parameter settings icon lets you restrict the location according to your needs.

 ![Auth Analyzer](https://github.com/simioni87/auth_analyzer/blob/main/pics/param_replace_location.png)